 Inspired by the original Manhattan recipe, the Paris Manhattan is a variation that uses the St Germain liqueur instead of the Sweet Vermouth.
-It has a flowery taste from the elderflower and the lightness from the dry vermouth.
+It has a slight flowery taste from the elderflower and the lightness from the dry vermouth.

 St Germain is a liqueur made from elderflowers and has a sweet flavour.
 Originally, the drink was named as Elderflower Manhattan but somewhere along the way came to be known as the Paris Manhattan.

 - 1 shot of the St Germain liqueur

 - 1/2 (half) shot of Dry Vermouth

 - Couple of dashes of bitters, preferably Angostura